manimirjavadi/microfrontend/README.md

 ## Different Categories of Integration
 We need to make sure that container can have access to differet microfrontends we created.
 In our example, they are `Market` and `Cart`.
 This is called `integration` and there are multiple ways of doing it.

 We should have in mind, that there is no single perfect solution in integration.
-There are many solutions, and each of the have their pros and cons and we need to choose the one which suits our application needs better.
+There are many solutions, and each of them have their pros and cons and we need to choose the one which suits our application needs better.

 Major categories of integration are: